vikbert/coding-bike.github.io/03_coding.md

 ## HowTo PR
-### Do self-reviewed commits
+### self-reviewed commits
     - you should always use the `diff` view in IDE, or github or bitbucket to review the diff in your commits.
-### you have the extact `Reason`
+### extact `Reason`
     - Reason to change this line of code
     - Reason to add a new public function
     - Reason to add a new Class
     - Reason to add new variables, konstants
 ### Do self-tested PR
     - Be sure PR passes all builds, i.e. all tests, all checks
+### Spash commits
-### Spash the non-informative commits
+Spash the non-informative commits
     -  `git rebase -i origin/develop` by updating `pick` to `squash`
+### Clean up code
-### the code should NOT contain commented-out code.
+    - the code should NOT contain commented-out code.
         - the code commented-out is non-useful code
         - you can commit twice, if you want to have the code snippets in the history, so that you are able to get them back in next time.
+    - the code is formatted with Formatter, such as `php-cs-fixer`
+    - the code is checked by ananlyse tool, such as  `phpstan`
 ### Push the PR now, if you are satisfied with it.
     - Local branch belongs to you, you can do everything in the local branch
     - PR belongs to the team, make it clean and informative.